-For the named executive officers, our compensation program is designed to recruit and retain management and align compensation with individual and Company performance on both an annual and longer-term basis.
-Based on this general compensation philosophy, the Committee has established compensation for our named executive officers consisting of the following principal components:
+For the Named Executive Officers, our compensation program is designed to recruit and retain management and align compensation with individual and Company performance on both an annual and longer-term basis.
+In addition, compensation of our NEO's is generally structured to provide a significant portion of the compensation opportunity on the basis of the long-term performance of STERIS stock, as well as business performance and other factors that influence shareholder value.
+Based on this general compensation philosophy, the Committee has established compensation for our Named Executive Officers consisting of the following principal components:

-- base salary; - annual incentive compensation (cash bonus); - · long-term equity incentive compensation (generally-stock options, restricted shares, restricted stock units, and/or other equity incentives); and - benefits and perquisites.
+- base salary; - annual incentive compensation (cash bonus); - long-term equity incentive compensation (generally-stock options, restricted shares, restricted stock units, and/or other equity incentives); and - benefits and perquisites.